-The broth or liquid left over after boiling or braising cooking Greens.
+Pot likker is the broth or liquid left over after boiling or braising cooking “greens” (leafy green vegetables.)

 Though many other cultures discard this, it is used and even prized by many in the American South.
 Usually it is poured over cornbread or cornbread is dunked in it to sop it up.
 Some people even drink it straight up.